xuelin-wang/edw/README.md

 ### Setup
 #### AWS Setup
-* AWS region and credentials needs be setup using command:
+* AWS region and credentials needs be setup using command

 ``` bash
 aws configure
 ```